 We’ll look at these questions and more in this blog post.

 The smartphone is changing how we communicate, work, play, and interact.
 For the average consumer, these changes are mostly invisible.
-But for those in the technology industry, this may sound like a familiar refrain.
+But this may sound like a familiar refrain for those in the technology industry.
 Every new product or trend eventually gets commoditized, and as soon as something stops being unique, companies find ways to commoditize it further.

 The rise of mobile devices

 Mobile devices have changed how we communicate, access information, and consume media.
-As they continue to grow in popularity, the number of mobile users will continue to skyrocket.
+As they grow in popularity, mobile users will continue to skyrocket.

 The number of mobile phone owners worldwide is expected to reach 2.5 billion by 2020, up from 1.2 billion in 2014.
 This number is forecasted to grow to 5.6 billion by 2025, meaning mobile devices will account for about half of all Internet usage.